 Detecting breast cancer early can make it easier to treat.
 That’s why medical leaders encourage women to get screened regularly.

 Routine mammograms are the best way to detect breast cancer early, when it’s most treatable.
 Annual mammograms are most commonly recommended, but if you are considered high-risk, your doctor may recommend more frequent screening.

 The medical professionals at Sanford Health work to make your mammogram as comfortable as possible.
 If you do experience mild discomfort, your technologist can make adjustments to relieve any pain.

-Sanford Health offer two types of breast cancer screenings: 2D mammograms and 3D mammograms.
+Sanford Health offers 3D mammography at most locations.
 3D mammography, an advanced form of screening, is the most effective tool for diagnosing breast cancer.

 8. How long do mammograms take?

 Mammogram appointments are quick.
 Your total appointment time, from the moment you arrive to the time you leave, will take less than 25 minutes.